SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 #### Dataset - Glasses and Covering
 ![alt text](Images/ds1_counts.png)

-<p> Function was used to analyse contents of dataset.
-The results show that the dataset is balanced in terms of numbers of images so there is not imbalance in the data which might cause bias.</p>
+<p> The above function was used to analyse the contents of this dataset.
+The results showed that the dataset is balanced in terms of numbers of images so there is not imbalance in the data which might cause bias.</p>

 ![alt text](Images/ds1filetypes.png)